bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 published: false

 ---
-## Adding an Android app to bitrise.io
+## Add an Android app to bitrise.io

 {% include message_box.html type="note" title="Do you have a Bitrise account?" content=" Make sure you have signed up to \[bitrise.io\]([https://www.bitrise.io](https://www.bitrise.io)) and can access your Bitrise account.
 If you haven't signed up yet, here are [4 ways](\[https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise\]) to connect your Bitrise account to your account on a Git service provider. "%}